5SOS5

-5SOS5 is the fifth studio album by Australian pop rock band 5 Seconds of Summer, released on 23 September 2022 through BMG Rights Management.
-It was preceded by the release of the singles "Complete Mess", "Take My Hand", "Me Myself & I", "Blender" and "Older" (featuring Sierra Deaton).
+5SOS5 is the fifth studio album by the Australian pop rock band 5 Seconds of Summer, released on 23 September 2022 through BMG Rights Management.
+It was preceded by the release of the singles "Complete Mess", "Take My Hand", "Me Myself & I", "Blender" and "Older" (featuring Vietnamese-American singer Sierra Deaton, partner of band member Luke Hemmings).
 The track list was revealed on 10 May 2022, while the album was announced alongside the release of "Me Myself & I" on 11 May 2022.

-The band promoted the album whilst on the Take My Hand World Tour, which officially began in Vancouver on 11 June 2022 after the band's rescheduled tour dates ended on 21 May.
+The band promoted the album whilst on the Take My Hand World Tour, which officially began in Dublin on 3 April 2022.
 "Easy for You to Say" and "Blender" were first performed live on the tour.
+It will be further promoted with The 5 Seconds of Summer Show Tour, beginning in South America in July 2023.

 Background

 5 Seconds of Summer spent two years working on the album, beginning after the release of Calm in 2020.
 Luke Hemmings called the lyrical content written for the album "extremely introspective".
 The band wrote and produced most of the album themselves, including the first two singles, "Complete Mess" and "Take My Hand".